The 10 Most Infamous Product Placements in Movies of All Time

 Although you may never see any Burger King advertisements in artsy, avant-garde French movies, that doesn't product placements can't be done creatively—even humorously!

 Sure, most product placements are extremely lazy and slotted into the background, hoping to embed themselves in your subconscious without too much fuss.
-But when it's done well, you almost don't mind.
+But when it's done well, you almost don't mind the fact you're being sold to.

 Here are some of the most creative and iconic examples of product placement in cinema that integrated themselves in clever ways.

-In 1999, Nokia released one of the first-ever internet-capable mobiles, which Neo (Keanu Reeves) uses to enter the digital world in The Matrix.
-This was back when Nokia, not Apple, was champion of cell phones!
+In 1999, Nokia released one of the first-ever internet-capable mobile phones, which Neo (played by Keanu Reeves) uses to enter the digital world in The Matrix.
+This was back when Nokia—not Apple!—was champion of cell phones.

 Even today, in the era of touchscreen iPhones, Pixels, and Galaxies, the original Nokia remains pretty expensive because of The Matrix.